Dispersion effects in elastic electron scattering from $^{208}$Pb: Conclusion

 We have estimated the influence of dispersion on the elastic scattering cross section and on the beam-normal spin asymmetry from electron impact on $^{208}$Pb by considering ten transiently excited states of multipolarity $L\leq 3$ within the second-order Born approximation.
 We are confident that the inclusion of merely these states provides a reliable estimate of dispersion, since it turned out that the high-lying (isovector) quadrupole and octupole states give a negligible contribution, and that the lowest $3^-$ state has a smaller effect than the most important $2^+$ state, except at very high momentum transfer.
 As conjectured from distorted-wave Born as compared to (plane-wave) Born investigations for nuclear excitation, the use of the second-order Born approximation for $A_{fi}^{\rm box}$ will lead to some underprediction of the dispersion effects.
 However, in case of the spin asymmetry it was shown that for momentum transfer $|\bfq| \lesssim 0.5$ fm$^{-1}$ (corresponding e.g. to a collision energy of 56 MeV and $\vartheta_f \leq 180^\circ$) Coulomb distortion effects are still small for a $^{208}$Pb nucleus \cite{Ko21}.

 We obtained the result that, like for the $^{12}$C target, the excitations in the giant dipole resonance region supply the dominant part of dispersion in the forward hemisphere, both for the changes in the differential cross section and in the Sherman function.
 This corroborates the model used in \cite{GH08,Ko21} for the foremost angles.
 However, in contrast to $^{12}$C, dipole transitions lose their importance in the backward hemisphere.
-In that region, quadrupole and at collision energies as high as 150 MeV even octupole transitions take over, with a dispersive cross-section modification well below 1\% at all energies and angles considered.
-The spin-asymmetry changes are much larger, particularly at the smaller angles where they can reach some 15\%.
+In that region, quadrupole and at collision energies as high as 150 MeV even octupole transitions take over, with a dispersive cross-section modification mostly well below 1\% at all energies and angles considered.
+The spin-asymmetry changes are larger, particularly at the smaller angles where they are in the percent region.

 The importance of the excitation by the current-current interaction can be related to the size of the transverse electric form factors as compared to the charge form factor, which varies strongly from state to state.
 The total dispersive changes of the Sherman function are basically magnetic in the forward hemisphere, and it is the transverse electric excitation which leads to the strong increase of the spin-asymmetry change when the scattering angle decreases.
 Even at backward angles, magnetic scattering is of some importance.
 Concerning the cross-section changes, magnetic scattering has a more moderate influence.